Shannon-Goddard/grow_app/README.md

 &#x2610 Beastie Bloomz®<br>
 &#x2610 Cha Ching®<br>
 <br><br>

+*The filter table will show() the columns of nutrients the user selected*
 </blockquote></details>
 <details><summary><b>BUILD YOUR guide</b></summary>
 <!--more info-->
-The user will be automatically directed to a page showing their selections and give them their anticipated amount of days to growing along with a calandar box that will allow the user to select their start date.
+The user will be automatically directed to the <b>BUILD YOUR guide</b> page showing their selections and give them their anticipated amount of days of growing along with a calandar box that will allow the user to select their start date.
 <br>
 <br>
 The user is now taken to the <b>INFORMATIONoverload</b> page where a table of all their grow days exist.